Driving standards for autonomous vehicles with Project Endeavour

 In addition, more recently we published the first taxonomy for specifying the Operational Design Domain (ODD) of an automated driving system (ADS).
 PAS 1883 Operational Design Domain (ODD) Taxonomy for Automated Driving Systems (ADS) – Specification is intended to help enable safe automated driving by defining a common language for describing the operating conditions, such as the environment and driving situations, an automated vehicle has been designed to function in.
 It is the third publication from the CAV Standards Programme, backed by the government’s Centre for Connected and Autonomous Vehicles (CCAV) and delivered in conjunction with the Department for Transport, Innovate UK and Zenzic.
 It is intended to be used alongside other BSI standards developed to support CAV trialling and testing, such as PAS 1881 Assuring the Safety of Automated Vehicle Trials and Testing – Specification.

-As a consortium partner of Project Endeavour, BSI’s role now switches from standards development to assessment, from concept to real life application.
-One of our expert automotive auditors kick started the assessment of the project’s safety case by cross referencing and correlating the requirements of PAS 1881:2020 with the CCAV code of practice.
+As a consortium partner of Project Endeavour, BSI’s role now switches from standards development to assessment, from concept to real-life application.
+One of our expert automotive auditors kick-started the assessment of the project’s safety case by cross-referencing and correlating the requirements of PAS 1881:2020 with the CCAV code of practice.
 This resulted in a framework of shared and specific additional requirements against which we could evaluate the safety case.
 Applying our best practice auditing principles and assessment scheme frameworks, we worked with our technical partner, TRL, to develop the stage one assessment criteria.

 The stage one assessment was conducted over a period of three days in February 2021 in conjunction with consortium partner and autonomous software developer, Oxbotica.
-It was conducted via a BSI immersive audit, using remote auditing techniques that we deploy when assessing many other ISO standards, British standards, and specific sector schemes each year.
+It was conducted via a BSI immersive audit, using remote auditing techniques that we deploy when assessing many other ISO standards, British Standards, and specific sector schemes each year.
 The assessment covered all the primary clauses of the PAS 1881:2020 standard, as well as sections of the CCAV code of practice.
-The objective was to determine whether the high-level requirements had been met and the level of readiness was sufficient to proceed to stage two.
+The objective was to determine whether the high-level requirements had been met and whether the level of readiness was sufficient to proceed to stage two.